 Training, qualifications & experience

-I hold a Diploma in Integrative Transpersonal Counselling, accredited by the BACP, from Re-Vision in London.
+I hold a Diploma in Integrative Transpersonal Psychotherapy, accredited by the BACP, from Re-Vision in London.
 I have been offering counselling since 2014, honoured by the privilege of seeing clients who are seeking support with managing difficult situations and major life transitions such as bereavement, anxiety, depression, trauma, career changes and illness.

 My most recent professional development has been attending a training on 'Taking Psychotherapy Outdoors' supporting me in offering 'ecotherapy'.
-Other recent professional development includes psychotherapy training on shame, psychopathology and trauma; Mental Health First Aid; and 'Solution Focused Therapy'.
-I am currently completing a Diploma in Integrative Psychotherapy.
+Other recent professional development includes psychotherapy training on shame and trauma; Mental Health First Aid; and 'Solution Focused Therapy'.